 January isn’t known for being happy.
 Dark days, failed diets and post-festive depression make for a month so grim, it includes the most depressing day of the year (typically the third Monday, in case you were wondering).
 Yet it doesn’t all have to be sadness and guilt at abandoning yet another New Year’s resolution.
-Korea has an enviable food delivery culture right on your doorstep – literally, and January’s winter depths are perfect for taking advantage of it.
+The food delivery in Korea is right on your doorstep – literally, and January’s winter depths are perfect for taking advantage of it.
 What used to amount to mediocre Chinese food and fried chicken now equates to a multi-billion won industry that makes high-quality food as accessible as the grocery store down the street.

 The “Quickly Quickly” Cliché